PranavAchrekar/ToDoApp/README.md

   * Edit User profile.
   * Change Password.
 ----------------------------------------------------
-### Steps to follow for first time use open terminal/command prompt and execute this below commands
+### Steps to follow for first time use open terminal/command prompt and execute this below commands.

 1. Create a virtual environment.
 ~~~